lpwee/griffin-tele/README.md

 1. Pose Estimator Shoulder will be the base(?)origin(?) of the URDF
 2. Wrist Position is the end-effector's target position

+3. crazy idea: IK to solve for first 5 joints, hand orientation solved by joint6
+4. jerkiness when selecting random solutions from IK

 New ranges for relative coordinates (estimated from arm proportions):